neo4j-devtools/relate/packages/cli/docs/environment.md

 OPTIONS
-  -i, --interactive      Get prompted for each configuration option available --type=(LOCAL|REMOTE)  Type of environment
+  -i, --interactive      Get prompted for each configuration option available --noRuntime            Skip downloading the Java runtime required by the DBMS --type=(LOCAL|REMOTE)  Type of environment
   --use                  Set environment as active right after creating it